Survey team at Urenui River Bridge 176

 Sampling Gear

-• Fyke Nets (2 per site): Double-winged fyke nets deployed upstream and downstream to capture eels and larger fish moving through the stream
+• UNBAITED Fyke Nets (2 per site): Single-wing fyke nets deployed upstream and downstream to capture tuna and larger fish moving through the stream

-• G-Minnow Traps: Baited traps targeting smaller species including juvenile fish, kōura (freshwater crayfish), and invertebrates
+• G-Minnow Traps: Unbaited traps targeting smaller species including juvenile fish, kōura (freshwater crayfish), and invertebrates

 • Soak Time: Overnight deployment from late afternoon (4-6pm) to morning retrieval (8-10am), approximately 14-18 hours